VARANASIGURUCHARAN/ceaser-cipher/README.md

 # ceaser-cipher
-IT is encrypts the data using caesar cipher algorithm
+#The code provided is a Python script that uses the Tkinter library to create a basic graphical user interface (GUI) for encrypting and decrypting messages using the Caesar Cipher.